zero-waste/say-no-to-plastic/readme.md

 ![](images/zero-waste-review-2016-2.jpg)

-# The only post on animal welfare and passive aggression (skip if not important to you)
-__"We are evolved to eat meat"__ - It cannot be denied that we derive sustenance by eating animals.
-But does that mean it's good for us?
-And the planet?
-We could *exist* by eating a mono diet of puffins but would we be healthy?
-Equally we can live perfectly happily on only plants.

-__"Drinking cows' milk is unnatural"__ - We can only consume our own species?

-__"I only eat animals that have been looked after"__ - But does it matter?
-You're still slaughtering and eating them.
-Is this for your benefit or the animal?

-__"I'm an animal lover [but I'm not a vegan]"__ - How can you love animals and eat _any_ of them?
-You love consuming animals?
-You love _some_ animals and eat the rest?

-__"I eat cows but eating dogs is wrong"__ - What's acceptable to eat is, of course, completely arbitrary and driven by culture and religion.

-Is it size?
-I don't think so: cows are good (unless you're Hindu), horses bad.

-Is it intelligence?
-No. Pigs are reportedly as intelligent as dogs.

-Is it scarcity?
-Still no. Tigers bad, cod fine.

-Is it cuteness?
-Absolutely not.
-We eat tonnes of lamb but foxes go untouched bar the hunting.

-__"I don't eat animals but dairy is OK"__ - Do animals naturally live in a state of permanent pregnancy?
-If it were part of the natural cycle of the animal then it could be argued that's OK.
-But is this true for dairy cows?

-__"Animals are there for us to eat"__ - For survival, perhaps.
-But we grow plants to mass produce animals.
-If they're ours to eat why stop at one level of indirection?
-Why not fell forests to grow soy to raise cattle to rear crocodiles and then eat the crocodiles?
-Perhaps soy-fed cow crocs are tastier than grass-fed cattle?

-Or we could just eat the soy and live perfectly healthy lives without killing anything.

 # Ready meals
 The veggie ready meal section in Waitrose.
 Without exception each has a plastic tray or panel.